Ventronik/VentronikStyleGuide/README.md

 ## Purpose of this guide

 The VENTRONIK brand is my formal, online, professional representation of myself in the cyberspace.
 All projects going forward will be adhering to this standard.
 The online presence of Dustin Ruskell, as prepresented by the username VENTRONIK is to differentiate my development projects both personal and professional from other aspects of my personal life.
-As development of new projects becomes more frequent having predetermined
+As development of new projects becomes more frequent having predetermined styles and palette will make future styling go more smoothly and prevent project hangups and delays caused by aesthetic and styling decisions.

 This style guide is to record decisions about my style in a single source of truth for further references without having to store all of this information in my head.